Student Onboarding Experience

 This shows some of the deliverables from the design sprint.
 We met for two days to work with the team to align on pain points and come up with some solutions that could solve the problems.
 These low fi designs were shown to students to get some initial thoughts and then iterated on further.
 Some of the ideas here we had to change because of technical constraints once we showed these to the development team.

 Final Designs: I used this feedback to collaborate with the product manager and development team, refining the designs into high-fidelity versions that adhered to technical constraints.
-Additionally, I partnered with the researcher to conduct usability testing, ensuring that these designs effectively enhanced the student experience that were then passed off to developers for prioritization and refinement.
+Additionally, I partnered with the researcher to conduct usability testing, ensuring that these designs effectively enhanced the student experience.
+When we felt confident they did, the designs were passed to engineering for prioritization and refinement.

 This shows the updated onboarding flow that takes you into the dashboard.
 The new dashboard is to the right and next to it is the old one.
 There were also updates to the brand during this project so the first screen has the old branding that will hopefully be updated eventually.
 Also part of the checkout flow is signing in and adding your information that was not part of this project.